Om Sham Shanaishcharaye Namah

 Shani-6 = resistance to servants + obligation to regulate the workplace, the workers

-Shani-8 = resistance to hidden forces + obligation to lawfully keep secrets
+Shani-8 = resistance to identity-change, hidden forces + obligation to lawfully keep secrets

-Shani-9 = resistance to change in doctrine + obliged to take preacher-teacher role.
-Rigid father.
+Shani-9 = resistance to doctrinal change + obliged to assume the preacher-teacher-father role.
+Rigidly orthodox father-figures.

-Shani-10 * resistance to leadership roles + karmic obligations to hold iconic, highly visible public roles
+Shani-10 * resistance to lawful leadership roles + karmic obligations to hold iconic, highly visible public roles

 Shani-11 = resistance to friendly association + obligation to regulate earnings